Wildlife-Systems/ws-node/README.md

 The installation script will install the software required to configure a node, and ask the user if they wish to configure the node.

-If the node is not configured suring install it can be configured by running `aao-setup` from the terminal.
+If the node is not configured during install it can be configured by running `aao-setup` from the terminal.

 ## Development
 * Development of this script was done as part of the Levehulme Trust funded Automated Acoustic Observatories project at the University of York.